geneontology/go-site/metadata/README.md

 In general we follow the pattern:

- * metadata source in YAML
+ * metadata source in YAML (or YAML embedded inside Markdown)
  * schema for each file also specified in YAML
  * metadata can be edited via github web interface, followed by Pull Request
  * Travis-CI checks file against schema - see the [../.travis.yml](../.travis.yml), if passes can be merged